Marriage

 Congratulations on your engagement!

-Preparing for the Sacrament of Matrimony is a wonderfully busy time in the lives of the members of our family.
-Please contact the rectory so that we can assist you through your preparation.
+Preparing for the Sacrament of Matrimony is a wonderfully busy time in the lives of the members of our family and yours.
+Please contact the rectory to arrange a convenient time to speak with one of our priests so that we can assist you through your preparation.
 The necessary preparatory steps typically require a minimum of six months lead time before the date of your wedding.

 Preparatory steps include: